-Counting ideas at home Have your child count anything they are interested in counting e.g.. items of clothes as they come out of the washing machine, toys, kitchen utensils, collections e.g.. stickers, rocks, cars etc. • Mix it up!
-Have your child count a set of objects but start at different places e.g the middle of the set rather than the beginning so they understand that the total is always the same.
+Counting ideas at home

+- Have your child count anything they are interested in counting e.g.. items of clothes as they come out of the washing machine, toys, kitchen utensils, collections e.g.. stickers, rocks, cars etc. - Mix it up!
+Have your child count a set of objects but start at different places e.g the middle of the set rather than the beginning so they understand that the total is always the same. - Sing counting songs and use counting in meaningful ways in games such as hide and seek.
+Sing songs that allow children opportunities to count forwards and backwards. - Have your child skip count (counting in 2s, 5s or 10s) to count larger groups of items quickly e.g: pasta pieces, buttons, toothpicks anything you can get your hands on!

-Counting ideas at home - Sing counting songs and use counting in meaningful ways in games such as hide and seek.
-Sing songs that allow children opportunities to count forwards and backwards. - Have your child skip count (counting in 2s, 5s or 10s) to count larger groups of items quickly e.g., pasta pieces, buttons, toothpicks.
-Matching quantity to numeral As children count, they learn to connect quantities (such as five buttons) with their number names (such as the word five) and symbols (such as 5).
-How to help at home:
+Matching quantity to numeral

+As children count, they learn to connect quantities (such as five buttons) with their number names (such as the word five) and symbols (such as 5).